mbrennwa/pypsucurvetrace/README.md

 * Optional: number of readings at each voltage step (results will be averaged)
 * Optional: idle time and pre-heat time
 * If idle or pre-heat times are not zero: idle voltage and current conditions for the PSUs
+* Optional: DUT temperature
 4. Check the test configuration versus the limits of the PSUs, and adjust the configuration where needed.
 5. Show a summary of the test configuration and ask the user if it's okay to start the test.
+6. Run the test:
+* If a heaterblock is used: wait until the DUT has attained the specified temperature.
-6. Run the test.
-The voltages are stepped in two nested loops.
+* The voltages are stepped in two nested loops.
 Voltage V1 is varied in the inner loop, V2 is varied in the outer loop.
-The measured data are shown on the screen and saved to the data file.
+* The measured data are shown on the screen and saved to the data file.
 7. Once the test is completed, turn off the PSUs.

 ### Details